oracle/truffleruby/doc/contributor/how-to-guide.md

 - `spec/ruby/core` - specs for the Core Library
 - `spec/ruby/library` - specs for the Standard Library
 - `spec/ruby/language` - specs for the Ruby syntax itself

+## How to work on a new CRuby feature

+When you work on a new feature/method usually you make the following steps:

+- check a feature/method description in the Ruby documentation
+- check a corresponding issue (on the Ruby bug tracker <https://bugs.ruby-lang.org>):
+  - a feature description
+  - discussion
+  - "Associated revisions" tab with commits and diffs (pay attention to added MRI and ruby/spec tests)
+- check existing ruby/spec tests in the TruffleRuby repository
+- add missing test cases
+- untag ruby/spec tests
+- implement the feature
+- untag MRI tests and ensure they pass too
+- mention in a PR description an original issue in a way it's described in the Ruby release notes or provide a link to an original ticket (on <https://bugs.ruby-lang.org>)